spineki/spineki.github.io/content/articles/closures_as_iterators.md

 }
 ```

 > Note: the operator!= is not really required if the iterator is just used as glorified pointer. (just ++ and \*).
-But it will come handy while creating iterables in the next section.
+But it will come in handy while creating iterables in the next section.

 Let's add a nice helper function to ease [type deduction](https://en.cppreference.com/w/cpp/language/class_template_argument_deduction) and provide a simpler name.